Tips

 3. Avoid bold patterns or logos.
 For large groups, avoid mixing dark and light tops and bottoms.
 All of these can create a “cluttered” look.

 4. When having portraits taken outside, glasses can produce glare and reflections covering the eyes, which is hard to edit.
 Anti-reflective coating helps greatly to reduce the reflections, but just keep this in mind when wearing them in images.
-Transition lenses can be even trickier to work with if they tend to stay dark outdoors.
+Transition lenses can be even trickier to work with if they tend to stay dark outdoors and make it so we can’t see your eyes.
 In the studio though, glasses are much easier to work with.

-6. Think about the style of your home and what colors in a portrait might compliment the room you plan to hang up wall art.
-If it’s helpful, lay out clothing in the room where your portrait will live.
-Replace outfits and add accessories until you achieve a complimentary look for that room.
+7. Think about the style of your home and what colors in a portrait might compliment the room you plan to hang up wall art.

 PROPS & ACCESSORIES